Use-case descriptions

 - System captures mixed audio with multiple speakers.

-- The speaker-separation model isolates the enrolled player’s audio stream (prefer enrolled stream).
+- The speaker-separation model splits the audio stream into streams for each speaker.

-- ASR runs on the isolated player stream and transcribes the utterance.
+- Model runs on the isolated player streams and transcribes the utterance.

 - Transcription is normalized and mapped to a game command (e.g., PauseGame).

-- If confidence is high, API sends PauseGame to the game; UI confirms action.
+- API sends PauseGame to the game; UI confirms action.

 - Log command and speaker attribution.